Supreme Court blocks EPA's "good neighbor" rule aimed at combating air pollution

 The court's order, she said, "leaves large swaths of upwind states free to keep contributing significantly to their downwind neighbors' ozone problems for the next several years."
 Joining Barrett in her dissent were Justices Sonia Sotomayor, Elena Kagan and Ketanji Brown Jackson.

 The dispute involved the Clean Air Act's good neighbor provision, which aims to address interstate pollution issues.
-The law requires the Environmental Protection Agency to set federal standards for the amount of certain pollutants that can be safely in the air.
+The law requires the EPA to set federal standards for the amount of certain pollutants that can be safely in the air.
 When the agency sets air quality standards, states must submit implementation plans to meet them.

 Ohio v.
 EPA